0xJam3z/armoury/README.md

 # Troubleshooting (From [Arsenal](https://github.com/Orange-Cyberdefense/arsenal))
 ```
 ========== OSError ============
-Arsenal needs TIOCSTI enable for running
+Armoury needs TIOCSTI enable for running
 Please run the following commands as root to fix this issue on the current session :
 sysctl -w dev.tty.legacy_tiocsti=1
 If you want this workaround to survive a reboot,
 add the following configuration to sysctl.conf file and reboot :
 echo "dev.tty.legacy_tiocsti=1" >> /etc/sysctl.conf
-More details about this bug here: https://github.com/Orange-Cyberdefense/arsenal/issues/77
+More details about this bug here: https://github.com/0xJam3z/armoury/issues/77
 ```